-Telly Lockette is in his first season as tight ends coach at Florida State in 2018 after joining the Seminoles in December of 2017.
+Telly Lockette is in his second season as tight ends coach at Florida State in 2019 after joining the Seminoles in December of 2017.

 Lockette returned to his home state and reunited with head coach Willie Taggart as the pair worked together at South Florida for two seasons.
 Lockette spent the previous three seasons coaching running backs at Oregon State after serving in the same capacity at USF in 2013 and 2014.